IanWraith/DMRDecode/README.txt

 Milestone 7 - To fix a memory leak type problem where the heap memory used by the program keeps growing until it slows down and crashes.
 (Reached 28th February 2011)

 Milestone 8 - To pass certain data on to other programs via TCP/IP socket.
+(Reached 1st March 2011)

-Ian Wraith (28th February 2011)
+Ian Wraith (1st March 2011)